lcrespom/nash/README.md

 	text in the current line.
 - Interactive [tab-completion](docs/manual.md#tab-completion): pressing tab completes a file name, but if multiple matching files are available, a menu is displayed, letting the user navigate and select the file name.
+Completion supports other elements such as directories, command options and environment variables, and displays file information or option documentation depending on the case.
 - All menus (command history, directory history and tab-completion) allow typing more characters to narrow the search.
 - [Syntax highlight](docs/manual.md#syntax-highlight), clearly coloring the different parts of a command,